benjamn/reify/README.md

 ```

 This code registers getter functions for the variables `a`, `b`, ..., so
-that `module.watch` can easily retrieve the latest values of those
+that `module.link` can easily retrieve the latest values of those
 variables at any time.
 It's important that we register getter functions
 rather than storing computed values, so that other modules always can
 import the newest values.